hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 own source code repository with a dedicated build process consuming this to produce an artifact that can be deployed independently from the other services.

-Communication between services is done via network calls, often (but by no means exclusively) using HTTP/REST or perhaps asynchronously through some messaging middleware (e.g. RabbitMQ).
+Communication between services is done via network calls, often (but by no means exclusively) using HTTP/REST or perhaps asynchronously through some messaging middleware (e.g. RabbitMQ, Google PubSub).

 As services are more loosely coupled, it is possible to make and deploy a change to a service without having to redeploy any of the other services.
-In addition to this, we can also choose to run a different number of instances of each service (as seen in the diagram, services A and B have one instance each, while service B has two instances).
+In addition to this, we can also choose to run a different number of instances of each service (as seen in the diagram, services A and B have one instance each, while service C has two instances).

 With these differences in mind, we can see that a microservices architecture can yield the following advantages over a monolith: